ska-telescope/ska-src-chsrc-gitops/docs/procedures/services/alerting.md

 You can list all the webhooks in the slack instance, but only the ones you own are editable.
 The `slack-api-url` can be regenerated when you edit the webhook.
-If it is regenerated the old link will stop working and alerts will not be sent until the credential has been updated in Vault and Alertmanager has picked up the changed secret.
+If it is regenerated, the old link will stop working and alerts will not be sent until the credential has been updated in Vault and Alertmanager has picked up the changed secret.
 ![](../../images/alerting/edit-webhook.png)